ros2-forest/forest/docs/setup_guide/README.md

 # Forest Setup Guide

-This guide will show you how to install the PYNQ 2.5 environment, and how to install ROS2 Eloquent on PYNQ.
+This guide will help you to install the PYNQ 2.5 environment, and ROS2 Eloquent on PYNQ.
 These are required in order to use the Forest tool.

 ## PYNQ 2.5 Installation